FAQ about therapy

 Q. Do you offer sliding scale rates?

-A. Some therapists at this practice have sliding scale slots available.
-Please inquire with individual therapists for our current sliding scale rates and availability.
+A. Periodically, therapists at this practice make need-based sliding scale slots available.
+Every therapist sets their own eligibility policy.
+Please inquire with individual therapists for their current sliding scale rates, eligibility criteria, and availability.

 Q. Do you take insurance?